jeffe107/BIgMAG/README.md

 ```bash
  bigmag -p <N> 'path/to/the/final_df.tsv'
 ```

+> [!WARNING]
+> Please notice the difference in the execution commands if installed with pip or through a Conda environment.

 The flag `-p <N>` is included to display the dashboard in a port of your preference.
 Otherwise, the default value is `8050`.
 Once you run the command, the prompt output will indicate you the IP direction that you must type on your browser or copy and paste onto it, i.e., `http://127.0.0.1:8050/`